fagfagfadadad-web/IDEA/README.md

-# ZenDOG - Spiritual Energy Mining
+# PupFi - Spiritual Energy Mining

 A spiritual energy mining experience built on MultiversX blockchain with Firebase backend, where players mine ZEN energy with cosmic dogs, upgrade their pack, and explore the astral realm.